St John's Church, Garrigill

 Cleaning and flower arranging are entirely done by volunteers.
 Come and join us!
 All help will be gratefully received.

-Like many churches today we have a battle to pay our way for the day to day running expenses.
-Unfortunately we now have the added financial burden of a roofing repair for which we must raise £63,000.
-This essential if we are to keep the building open.
+Like many churches today we have a battle to pay our way for the day to day running expenses such as the recently-completed roof repairs running into many thousands of pounds.

 Less essential but still in our dreams is re-building the organ which the organ tuner tells us is necessary.
 The “action” of the organ is over 100 years old and is showing its age.
 This will cost £35,000 if we are ever able to raise the money or get grants.